 3. Define a Target Audience

-Finalizing the target audience refers to who watches the video content.
+Finalizing the target audience refers to those who watch the marketing video content.
 The audience can be broad or narrow.
 A narrow audience will be impactful, while a broader one will be less impactful.

 The audiences could be made of: